UsmanJafri/LiDAR-GTA-V/README.md

 LiDAR GTA V
 ============================
-*A plugin for Grand Theft Auto V that generates a labeled LiDAR point cloud form the game environment.*
+*A plugin for Grand Theft Auto V that generates a labeled LiDAR point cloud from the game environment.*

 <img src="/samples/LiDAR Sample - Traffic.png">